-This assessment considers the existing surface and water resources in the proximity of Greenlink from in Baginbun or Boyce's Bay to the proposed conver location.
+This assessment considers the existing surface and ground water resources in the proximity of Greenlink from the landfall in Baginbun or Boyce's Bay to the proposed converter station location.

-It will assess potential impacts to water bodies, su water drainage and flood risk due to Greenlink du construction and operational phases.
+It will assess potential impacts to water bodies, surface water drainage and flood risk due to Greenlink during the construction and operational phases.

-This assessment considers the existing ground con present in the vicinity of the various scheme comp and addresses the potential effects that the const and operation of the project may have on the geo hydrogeological characteristics of the study area.
+This assessment considers the existing ground conditions present in the vicinity of the various scheme components and addresses the potential effects that the construction and operation of the project may have on the geological and hydrogeological characteristics of the study area.

-The assessment will include consideration of possi effects on the superficial geology (soils), solid geo geomorphology, including mineral resources benea proposed route of the scheme.
-The groundwater site and surrounding area will be considered.
+The assessment will include consideration of possible effects on the superficial geology (soils), solid geology and geomorphology, including mineral resources beneath the proposed route of the scheme.
+The groundwater beneath the site and surrounding area will be considered.

-The assessment will also consider potential effect any potentially contaminated land along the properties
+The assessment will also consider potential effects posed by any potentially contaminated land along the proposed route.